cs3110/textbook/hop/exercises.md

 Write a function `sum_cube_odd n` that computes the sum of the cubes of all the odd numbers between `0` and `n` inclusive.
 Do not write any new recursive functions.
-Instead, use the functionals map, fold, and filter, and the `(--)` operator defined in the lecture notes.
+Instead, use the functionals map, fold, and filter, and the `(--)` operator (defined in the discussion of fold left vs. fold right).